MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/FY25_VTD_Demos/DEMO_demo_setup.md

 1. You'll need to run the lab setup in the Skillable lab VM to onboard a device.

-## Task - Set user passwords for lab exercises
+## Task 1 – Set user passwords demo walkthrough

 In this task, you'll set passwords for the user accounts needed for the labs.